Woven into the Fabric of Time - A History of Wicker

 Photo - Wicker Wings Lian in Dusk

 Wicker Wings are not the wicker bags of old.
-They’re a modern take on a classic, with sleek lines, sophisticated sugared almond shades and, perhaps most importantly, they are suitable for any season.
+They’re a modern take on a classic, with sleek lines, sophisticated sugared almond shades and, perhaps most importantly, these wicker bags are suitable for any season.

 Even better, Wicker Wings bags are made from natural, sustainably-sourced materials, grown in the Philippines and woven in Indonesia.
 Even the leather used to finish the bags is vegetable-tanned in the most environmentally-friendly way possible.